-The problem of efficient video streaming over wireless links has recently attracted a great deal of attention.
-Several works, see for instance [8, 9, 10] attempt to improve the video quality by employing adaptive video coding schemes.
+The problem of efficient video streaming over wireless links has attracted a great deal of attention recently.
+Several works, see for instance [10, 11, 12] attempt to improve the video quality by employing adaptive video coding schemes.
 The basic assumptions shared by all mentioned works are that the traffic source is based on H.263 encoded video, real time services are applied, and the wireless link is modeled with a two state Markov-Chain.
 To bound the time delay within an acceptable range for real-time video services the allowed maximum number of retransmission attempts are limited.
-Some works employ hybrid error correction, see for instance [11], to make the video transmission more robust.
-We have recently developed a prefetching protocol for video streaming, which schedules the transmissions according to a Join-the-Shortest-Queue (JSQ) policy and the current channel conditions [12].
+In [10] it is further assumed that CDMA is applied as the air interface technology.
+Other works employ hybrid error correction, see for instance [13], to make the video transmission more robust.
+We have recently developed a prefetching protocol for video streaming, which schedules the transmissions according to a Join-the-Shortest-Queue (JSQ) policy and the current channel conditions [14].
 While the approaches pursued in this literature have made significant progress towards improving the efficiency of video streaming over wireless links, the issue of TCP friendliness has received very little attention.
 In fact, the proposed approaches rely largely on UDP as the transport protocol and typically have no mechanism to ensure TCP friendliness.
 In this paper we propose a video streaming scheme that uses TCP as the transport protocol and is therefore by default TCP friendly.
 We also demonstrate that our scheme has favorable performance characteristics.